 Being on both sides of the world at once is just so much fun.
 It is a time of extreme excitement for Explorason and well worth the trip to the Equator.
 We call this world schooling, where education becomes fun.
 It interesting as I’ve been told I am dragging my son around the world, and what I am doing is affecting his education.
 Seeing how thrilled he is here, I realize that this really is a wonderful way to learn.

-Now he is in the middle of the world.
+Now Explorason is in the middle of the world.
 The photo session is just great.
 It goes on and on.

-We then head next door to a small fairly unknown native Museum.
-We have only 15 minutes left before meeting the Argentinians to go back onto the bus.
+We then head next door to a small fairly unknown native Museum called Inti-ñan.
+We have only 15 minutes left before meeting the Argentinians that are our guides so we need to go back onto the bus.
 But the cost to get in here is more than the “official Equator site”.
 The Inti Nan declare they have the “real GPS 0.00 site”.
+However, we ask for a GPS and they don’t have one!

 We start with the swirling water experiment.
-I ask for a GPS and they say they don’t have one.
 I have read that this experiment is a trick.
 That it is the way the water is poured on the ground slopes.
 It is meant to be impossible for it to swirl opposite directions that close to the equator.
 But we try it on our own and it does work.

 Then we have to walk the line with our eyes shut and feel the pull of the universe.
 I daresay this is a game, more than a science experiment, but it was fun.

 Here at the original middle of the world is a great handicraft and museum section.
 Intiñan Museum does have some great native displays and crafts but we are out of time.